flutter/website/cookbook/forms/text-field-changes.md

 example, we'll create a method that prints out the current value of the text field.

-This method will live inside our `_MyFormState` class.
+This method will live inside our `_MyCustomFormState` class.

 <!-- skip -->
 ```dart